silencedogwood/silencedogwood.github.io/_notes/hpmor.md

 "The point of a subjective Bayesian calculation wasn't that, after you made up a bunch of numbers, multiplying them out would give you an exactly right answer.
 The real point was that the process of making up numbers would force you to tally all the relevant facts and weigh all the relative probabilities...
 One version of the process was to tally hypotheses and list out evidence, make up all the numbers, do the calculation, and then throw out the final answer and go with your brain's gut feeling *after* you'd forced it to really *weigh* everything." - p1441

+"'Why does any kind of cynicism appeal to people?
+Because it seems like a mark of maturity, of sophistication, like you've seen everything and you know better.
+Or because putting something down feels like pushing yourself up.
+Or they don't have a phoenix themselves, so their political instinct tells them there's no advantage to be gained from saying nice things about phoenixes.
+Or because being cynical feels like knowing a secret truth that common people don't know...
+I think maybe that's what *he's* getting wrong -- that he's cynical about everything else, but not about cynicism itself.'" - Ch 65

+This reminded me of PG's [Early Work](http://paulgraham.com/early.html):

+> ...inexperience is not the only reason people are too harsh on early versions
+> of ambitious projects.
+They also do it to seem clever.
+And in a field where
+> the new ideas are risky, like startups, those who dismiss them are in fact
+> more likely to be right.
+Just not when their predictions are weighted by
+> outcome.

+This idea of being cynical to signal maturity or intellect is something I catch myself doing often...

 **Modelling yourself.**

 "I'm voting that this is a performance, said Inner Critic.
 She wouldn't just blurt all that out in response to one question unless she was looking for an opportunity. / Noted but I'm putting a low weight of confidence on that, said Ravenclaw.
 It's very hard not to let your suspicions control your perceptions when you're trying to weigh evidence that subtle." - p916